carolinacatorze/testbeds/_solutions/TESTBED2_testbed.md

 partner_access: local and remote, based on a specific agreement.
 testbed_stage: deployed testbed
 description: The increased computational complexity of decision making in extensive smart grid networks and limited performance due to unoptimized large-scale implementations of smart grids have lead to an urgent call-to-action; The combination of interdisciplinary wisdom has lead to the evolution of decarbonized power, heat and transport systems and especially optimization in large smart grid networks.
 The combination of IoT solutions, Artificial Intelligence and Blockchain technology have lead to the development of a more robust, reliable, efficient and secure network, which benefits users and utilities companies alike.
-Thanks to the MQTT protocol, the ability of accessing IoT sensor data remotely has made maintenance and repairing tasks an ease, as there is no longer a necessity to waste specialists’ time on localizing the source of the issue.
+Thanks to the MQTT protocol, the ability of accessing IoT sensor data remotely has made maintenance and repairing tasks an ease, as there is no longer a necessity to waste specialists time on localizing the source of the issue.
 Additionally, IoT has offered consumers live access to their consumption data, thus facilitating the payment of bills.

 concept: key technological blocks supported
 technology: MQTT, IoT, Blockchain